Thomasjkeel/UKCEH_Summer_School/README.md

-# UKCEH Summer School -- Data Driven Approaches to Hydrological Science
+# UKCEH Summer School - Data Driven Approaches to Hydrological Science
-Welcome to the UKCEH Summer School on **Data Driven Approaches to Hydrological Science**.
+Welcome to the **UKCEH Summer School** on *Data Driven Approaches to Hydrological Science*.

 This series of ???four??? hands-on workshops introduces the fundamentals of accessing, modelling, and analysing hydrological data using Python.
 Each session is designed to build practical skills through guided exercises and Jupyter Notebooks.
 Below youm will find brief summaries of each workshop, along with links to the corresponding notebooks that we will explore together during the training.